GCSEBiology

 • 1Genes are units of heredity that determine traits.

-• 2Alleles are different forms of a gene.
+• 2Alleles are different versions of a gene.

 • 3Dominant alleles mask the effects of recessive alleles.